 The Nineteenth Century Studies Association (NCSA), formerly known as the Southeastern Nineteenth Century Studies Association, is an interdisciplinary Association for the study of nineteenth-century world cultures.
 Founded in 1979 as a forum to encourage interdisciplinary exchange, the membership has grown to include scholars whose disciplinary focus ranges from art, architecture, and literature to religious, scientific, and legal writing, to social, political, and economic debate.

 During the years when the society was a southeastern regional organization, annual meetings were held in various cities throughout the South including Atlanta, Tampa, Miami, Birmingham, Charleston, Lexington (VA and KY), and other sites.
 In the mid-1980s, discussions began which resulted in the publication in 1987 of the first issue of the society’s scholarly journal, Nineteenth Century Studies, edited for nine years by Suzanne (Edwards) Ozment of The Citadel in Charleston.
 In 1993, Jadviga M. da Costa Nunes began her series of art exhibition reviews in the journal.
 Patricia O’Hara of Franklin and Marshall served ably as journal editor for Volumes 10-14, introducing during her tenure a review section on electronic sources for nineteenth-century studies.
-In 2000, David Hanson of Southeastern Louisiana University was selected Editor.
+In 2000, David Hanson of Southeastern Louisiana University was selected Editor, and served in this role until 2022.

 In the mid 1990s, discussions began regarding the expansion of SENSCA from a regional to a national society, and the name change to NCSA was formally adopted in 1996.
-Subsequent conferences in the Mid-Atlantic region [including Baltimore (1998), Philadelphia (1999), and the Washington, DC area (2000)], have continued to attract national and international scholars.
+After conferences in the Mid-Atlantic region from 1998-2000, NCSA has increasingly attracted national and international scholars.
+Conference sites for the past two decades have spanned the continental USA.
 Members’ disciplines include English and American literature, history (including art history and architectural history), music, philosophy, political science, foreign languages and literatures, and other fields.
 At these annual meetings, and through its scholarly journal, NCSA scholars share interdisciplinary research on selected topics of nineteenth-century studies.

 Nineteenth Century Studies

-Click here to download a copy of our constitution and by-laws.
+Click here to view and/or download our constitution and by-laws.